GMG Davy Crockett Grill Review

 Once the legs are attached, the next step is to install the lid handle and heat-proof washers.
 Then three bolts attach the chimney and fireproof gasket to the grill housing.
 Lastly, add the drip bucket, place the small bag of pellets in the smoke pot, and install the heat shield, drip tray, and grill grates.
 The average assembly time takes around 30 minutes to complete.

 The grease tray and heat shield are designed with high-quality and heavy-duty materials.
 When you cook, grease is channeled to a bucket with an angled drip pan, which is fitted around the temperature sensor of the control box, a practical way to eliminate build-up and the need to brush or scrape frequently.
 The Davy Crockett is made of steel, with a 14 gauge body and 13 gauge lid, making it stronger and heavier than its competitors while still portable.
-Below is the complete assembly process explained step by step:
+Here is our service tips and tricks guide for the Davy Crockett.

 Once you remove the Davy Crockett grill from the box, remove the Styrofoam and packaging, and then pick it up to spread out the legs front and back.
 Doing this allows the legs to swing underneath and stand it up to a workable height once you pick up the grill.

 Now that your grill is standing, go ahead and switch the lid handle so that it faces out toward the front.
 Be sure that you have the two thermal washers on the front and back of the lid, then install the decorative washers so they fit right into the handle.

 Next, remove the three bolts that will hold the chimney on, and take off the gasket.
 Place the gasket against your chimney, and then re-install the bolts.
 Note that instead of bolt holes, what you’ll see are long slots.
 This is so you can loosen and then slide your chimney down if you plan to store your grill in tight spaces.